Donders-Institute/bidscoin/README.md

       text editor.
 For instance to change the `Options` to your needs or to add a dynamic `participant_label` value like `<<PatientID>>`.
 See ./docs/bidsmap.md for more information.

-As shown below, the main window of the bidseditor opens with a list that uniquely represents all the difference files that are present in the source folder, together with the associated BIDS output name.
-The name of the BIDS modality folder is shown in red if the modality is not part of the BIDS standard, otherwise it is colored green.
+As shown below, the main window of the bidseditor opens with the `BIDS map` tab that contains a list of `input samples` that uniquely represents all the different files that are present in the source folder, together with the associated `BIDS output name`.
+The name of the `BIDS modality` folder is shown in red if the modality is not part of the BIDS standard, otherwise it is colored green.
+Double clicking the sample (DICOM) filename opens an inspection window with the full header information (double clicking sample filenames works throughout the GUI).

 <a name="bidseditor-main">![Bidseditor main window](./docs/bidseditor_main.png)</a>

- The user can click the `edit` button for each list item to open a new edit window (shown below) in which the user can choose the right BIDS modality and change the associated BIDS labels or (for expert usage) the DICOM attributes.
-The new BIDS output name is then shown on the bottom and, if it is all fine, the user can copy it over to the main window by clicking the `OK` button.
+ The user can click the `edit` button for each list item to open a new edit window (shown below) in which the user can choose the right BIDS `Modality` (drop down menu) and edit the associated BIDS `Labels` (double click), or (for expert usage) adapt the DICOM `Attributes` (double click).
+The new BIDS `Output name` is then shown on the bottom and, if it is all fine, the user can copy it over to the main window by clicking the `OK` button.
 If all BIDS output names in the main window are fine, the user can click on the `Save` button and proceed with running the bidscoiner tool.

 <a name="bidseditor-edit">![Bidseditor edit window](./docs/bidseditor_edit.png)</a>